COVID-19 UPDATES

 About Me

-Tālofa lava!
-Ko Madison Boyes tōku ingoa.
-Nō Te Whanahui-a-tara ahau.
-This is my second year at Kahurangi School and I am absolutely loving being apart of the community!
+Kia ora!
+Ko Maddie tōku ingoa.
+Nō te whanganui-a-tara ahau.
+I have been working at Kahurangi for a few years now, and I am absolutely loving being part of this wonderful community.
 As a kaiako, I see genuine and quality relationships as the starting point to providing a safe and happy learning space, where ākonga can grow, learn and thrive.
 I am passionate about creating an environment where individual needs, interests and cultures are recognised, catered for and nurtured.
 Aside from teaching, I enjoy going to the beach, travelling and spending time with my whānau.

 E: maddie.boyes@kahurangi.school.nz